Diagnosed at the age of four with cystic fibrosis, Robert Stavenger knows the importance of clean air.

-While in the MICU, Stavenger's lungs were "washed" in an attempt to cleanse them.
-This helped only for a bit, but he quickly went downhill again.
-With few options remaining, doctors gave his wife the news: matching lungs had been identified and surgery would occur the following day.
+While in the MICU, Stavenger’s lungs were “washed” in an attempt to cleanse them.
+This helped only for a bit, but his health quickly went downhill again.
+With few options remaining, doctors gave his wife the news: Matching lungs had been identified and surgery would occur the following day.

 “I remember waking up and asking my wife if I was too sick for a transplant.
 Basically, if I still had any hope,” Stavenger recalls.
 “I had no idea the transplant had already taken place.”

-"It's been over two years post-transplant," Stavenger says.
-"It is an incredible feeling to take a deep breath and know that I am able to do so only because of the help of countless people, the support of family and friends and a difficult sacrifice from a stranger and their family.
-I am so thankful and still have so much to look forward to in my life."
+“It's been over two years post-transplant,” Stavenger says.
+“It is an incredible feeling to take a deep breath, and know I am able to do so only because of the help of countless people, the support of family and friends, and a difficult sacrifice from a stranger and their family.
+I am so thankful and still have so much to look forward to in my life.”

 It took Stavenger quite a while to get back to where he was prior to the surgery.
 He exercised a great deal and adopted a healthy lifestyle.
 While exercise and a healthy lifestyle are important for Stavenger, clean air is at the core of good health.

-"Air quality impacts every single person," said Stavenger, "But it has a much larger impact of individuals that suffer from diseases that affect the lungs."
+“Air quality impacts every single person,” says Stavenger.
+“But it has a much larger impact of individuals that suffer from diseases that affect the lungs.”

-Stavenger encourages people to participate in the Radnor Run in an effort to help spread the message about clean air and help the American Lung Association raise money for the prevention of, and research into new treatments for, lung disease.
+Stavenger encourages people to participate in the annual Radnor Run in an effort to help spread the message about clean air and help the American Lung Association raise money for the prevention of and research into new treatments for lung disease.